 Fold in egg whites.
 Pour into a paper-lined tube pan or small bread pans.
 Bake in a slow oven, 250°F, 2-1/2 hours, then increase to 300°F, for 15 minutes.

-This light fruitcake recipe makes a cake of particularly fine texture.
-Only the whites of the eggs are used, but if you make a dark fruit cake at the same time you can use the yolks of the eggs in the dark cake.
+This light Christmas cake recipe makes a fruit cake of particularly fine texture.
+Only the whites of the eggs are used, but if you make a dark fruit cake at the same time, you can use the yolks of the eggs in the dark cake.

 One and a half cups white sugar, 1/2 pound butter, 4 eggs beaten light, 3 cups flour, 1 teaspoon baking powder, 1/4 teaspoon salt, 1 pound white raisins, 1/2 pound citron peel, 1/2 pound candied cherries, 1/2 pound blanched almonds.
 Lemon flavoring to suit.
 Bake in a slow oven (250°F) about 2 hours in paper-lined tins.

 Cream 1 cup of butter with 1 of sugar, add 5 drops of oil of cinnamon, 2 of oil of cloves, and 3 of nutmeg, 5 beaten egg yolks, the grated peel of 1 lemon and 1 orange, 1 tablespoon vanilla, 1/4 cup of brandy, and 1-3/4 cups of flour sifted with 1 teaspoon of baking powder.